mcs6502/packer-podman/README.md

 ## Building from source

 Another option if Vagrant Cloud isn't trustworthy is to build it yourself with Packer, then run `vagrant up` using the box you've built.
+Everything you need is either contained in this repository or available publicly:

 ```shell
 ~/workspace $ packer build .